-In the 1980s, Elena married into one of the oldest winemaking families in Italy’s northern most wine region, Alto Adige (also known as South Tyrol), a stirring Alpine wonderland alive with countless castles, storybook villages, lush valleys and the most stunning vineyards in the world.
-With her she brought vision, paired with passion.
+IN THE 1980S, Elena married into one of the oldest winemaking families in Italy’s northernmost wine region, Alto Adige (also known as South Tyrol), a stirring Alpine wonderland alive with countless castles, storybook villages, lush valleys and the most stunning vineyards in the world.
+With her, she brought vision, paired with passion.
 And within a matter of years that potent combination saw Elena instill innovation into age-old winemaking practices — elevating Alto Adige wines into the realm of unrivaled quality.

 When I first heard about Elena Walch I was instantly intrigued.
 How often are women celebrated for boldly challenging the status quo?
 Not nearly enough.
 Before we left on our latest South Tyrolean adventure, my husband, Vin, and I made plans to visit her estate.
 The trip did not disappoint.

 Where Ancient Traditions Marry Modern Elegance

 After finishing a late breakfast we drive about half an hour into the heart of Alto Adige’s winegrowing region — breezing past tempting photo opps and idyllic hillside towns along the South Tyrolean Wine Road (Weinstrasse).
 We eventually arrive at Tramin — a wine village seemingly lost in time and home to the Elena Walch estate.

 We park and meander through Tramin’s winding passageways toward the winery.
 The village peacefully invites you into the past.
 And if we were here on any other day I would have likely let its seductive stillness transport me.
 I make mental notes on sights to revisit later.